 Privacy Statement of

-The Board of Trustees of the Matthias Church
+The Trusteeship of Matthias Church

-The present Privacy Statement (hereinafter referred to as: ‘Privacy Statement or Statement’) contains all information about the data processing operations of the Board of Trustees of the Matthias Church (hereinafter referred to as: ‘Service Provider/data controller’) regarding its website’s and mobile application’s data processing operations related to the data subjects, in accordance with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (hereinafter referred to as: General Data Protection Regulation/GDPR) and with the Hungarian Act CXII of 2011 on the Right to Informational Self-Determination and on Freedom of Information (hereinafter referred to as ‘Privacy Act’) and other relevant legislation on ensuring the protection of personal data.
+The present Privacy Statement (hereinafter referred to as: ‘Privacy Statement or Statement’) contains all information about the data processing operations of The Trusteeship of Matthias Church (hereinafter referred to as: ‘Service Provider/data controller’) regarding its website’s and mobile application’s data processing operations related to the data subjects, in accordance with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (hereinafter referred to as: General Data Protection Regulation/GDPR) and with the Hungarian Act CXII of 2011 on the Right to Informational Self-Determination and on Freedom of Information (hereinafter referred to as ‘Privacy Act’) and other relevant legislation on ensuring the protection of personal data.

 To maintain the security of your personal data, we will take the necessary and appropriate measures to ensure that while using: